Computer Science with Cyber Security with Professional Experience

 Access to HE

-Pass with 112-120 UCAS Points from a QAA-approved computing-related programme with Level 3 mathematics content.
+Pass with 112 UCAS points, from a QAA-approved computer-related programme with Level 3 Computing content.

 Irish Leaving Certificate

-30 points with 14 in Higher Level subjects to include engineering, science or technology.
+30 points with 14 in Higher Level subjects, to include computing, engineering, science or technology.

 Salford Alternative Entry Scheme (SAES)